 Trying to get your child to sleep at night may be the most anxiety-ridden aspect of traveling with young kids.
 (Other than maybe a long flight, gah).
 So setting the room up to be as similar to home as possible is a great idea.

 I like to bring a crib sheet, pillow, and blanket from home for my young ones, so they have the same smells and comfort they do in their own crib.
-If it’s viable to bring your own travel crib from home (this is a favorite we’ve reviewed) , it may be unwieldy but could totally be worth it.
+If it’s viable to bring your own travel crib from home.
+(The Guava is a favorite we’ve reviewed and the classic Pack N Play is another option.)
+It may be seem unwieldy but could be worth it.

-And of course, favorite loveys, stuffed animals or other comfort items are essential.
-Board books, toys, a favorite bedtime story — I know you want to travel light but I wouldn’t skimp on comfort items from home.
+And of course, pack favorite loveys, stuffed animals or other comfort items are essential from board books for toddlers to some age-appropriate toys.
+Iknow you want to travel light but I wouldn’t skimp on comfort items from home.

 2. Do a quick safety check as soon as you arrive